Biography of Harold Rosenberg

 Childhood and Education

-Born Abraham Benjamin Rosenberg, Rosenberg spent his childhood in Brooklyn.
-For a brief time, he attended classes at City College (1923-24) before enrolling in St. Lawrence University (Canton, New York) from where he would graduate in 1927 with a law degree.
+Born to Abraham Benjamin and Fanny Edelman Rosenberg, Rosenberg spent his childhood in Brooklyn.
+For a brief time, he attended classes at City College (1923-24) before enrolling in St. Lawrence University (Canton, New York).
+He graduated with a law degree in 1927.
 Shortly thereafter, he contracted osteomyelitis, a bone infection that would force him to walk with the assistance of a cane for the rest of his life, and which also kept him from military service during World War II.

 Not long after law school, Rosenberg became a New York bohemian - studying the writing and philosophy of Karl Marx, writing poetry, and publishing in The Partisan Review.
 He would later recall this early period by saying that he was "educated on the steps of the New York Public Library."